kscalelabs/ksim/README.md

 - The XLA Triton gemm kernel is buggy.
 To fix, try disabling with `export XLA_FLAGS="--xla_gpu_enable_triton_gemm=false"`

 ### Long run / wait times
-Prefix your commands with JIT_PROFILE=1 to enable prints for what is taking long to compile and run.
+Prefix your commands with `JIT_PROFILE=1` to enable prints for what is taking long to compile and run.

 ### Clear cache
 We've often found that jax reuses caches when its not supposed to.
-We reccomend clearing your jax cache after changing any function
+We recommend clearing your Jax cache after changing any function
 ```bash
 rm -rf ~/.cache/jax/jaxcache
 ```